EnesAtar26/EnesAtar26/README.md

 <h1> Hello, I am Enes Atar
 <h1> Programmer, Computer Engineer student, Game Developer
-<h2> I'm currently working on a horror game and a food journal app for mobile.
+<h2> I'm currently working on a horror game.

 <!--
 **EnesAtar26/EnesAtar26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.